Romano Alquati

 Romano Alquati (11 February 1935 – 3 April 2010) was an Italian sociologist, political theorist and activist.
 He was known for his work for Operaist journal Quaderni Rossi and his Marxist analysis of labour practices at Italian companies FIAT and Olivetti.

 Early life

-Alquati was born in 1935 in Klana, Croatia, where his father had been exiled because of his left-wing stance within the Italian Fascist party.
+Alquati was born in 1935 in Klana, Province of Fiume, where his father, army general Carlo Alquati, had been exiled because of his left-wing stance within the Italian Fascist party.
 When Alquati was 10, his father was executed by partisans in Vercelli in northern Italy.
 Alquati grew up in Cremona, where he shaped his political consciousness through meeting left-wing political militants, including Danilo Montaldi.

-Operaismo
+Activism

 Before moving to Turin, he lived in Milan, at the political commune at via Sirtori 2.